mikrono/tModLoaderWiki_kr_ko/GlobalProjectile.md

 ### public virtual bool?
 CanUseGrapple(int type, Player player)

+Whether or not a grappling hook that shoots the given type of projectile can be used by the given player.
+Return null to use the vanilla code.
+Returns null by default.

 ### public virtual bool?
 SingleGrappleHook(int type, Player player)

+Whether or not a grappling hook can only have one hook per player in the world at a time.
+Return null to use the vanilla code.
+Returns null by default.

 ### public virtual void UseGrapple(Player player, ref int type)

+This code is called whenever the player uses a grappling hook that shoots the given type of projectile.
+Use it to change what kind of hook is fired (for example, the Dual Hook does this), to kill old hook projectiles, etc.

 ### public virtual void NumGrappleHooks(Projectile projectile, Player player, ref int numHooks)

+How many of the given type of grappling hook the given player can latch onto blocks before the hooks start disappearing.
+Change the numHooks parameter to determine this.

 ### public virtual void GrappleRetreatSpeed(Projectile projectile, Player player, ref float speed)

+Use this to change the speed with which a grappling hook retracts back towards the player when it travels too far without finding a block.